0atman/flaneurist/README.md

 # Contributing

 Fork me, baby!
 Hit me with a PR with a new tale of tomfoolery under `content/post/`.
+The blog is made with [hugo](http://gohugo.io/content/example/).